 Jump to section

-Have you ever thought about how the quality of our time at work impacts our overall existence?
+Have you ever considered how the quality of our time at work shapes the quality of our lives?

-Yet, how do we measure the quality of this formative chunk of our lives?
-Are we simply clock-watching, disconnected from our tasks, or are we finding purpose and meaning in our work and, therefore, in our lives?
+But here’s the real question: how do we measure the quality of this significant chunk of our lives?
+Are we just watching the clock, disconnected from our tasks, or are we finding purpose and meaning in our work—and, by extension, in our lives?

-I had the honor of speaking at Gallup’s launch event for the 2024 State of the Global Workplace report, where Gallup CEO Jon Clifton raised this thought-provoking question.
-It's an issue that deserves our attention, and we’ll explore it using insights from the report.
+I had the honor of speaking at Gallup’s launch event for the 2024 State of the Global Workplace report, where Gallup CEO Jon Clifton posed this thought-provoking question.
+This pressing issue deserves our attention, especially as newer Gallup data reveals a stark reality: employee engagement in the U.S. has reached its lowest point in a decade.

-As we’re thinking about engagement, let's keep this question in mind: Are your employees just going through the motions at work, or are they connecting with something larger than themselves?
+As we reflect on the issue of engagement, let's keep this question in mind: Are your employees just going through the motions at work, or are they connecting with something larger than themselves?

 Engagement is about well-being

 Engagement isn't just about productivity, but also the quality of our experiences.
 Employees actively disengaged at work often report lower well-being than unemployed people.
-They experience higher levels of stress, anger, worry, and loneliness.
+They experience higher levels of stress, anger, worry, and loneliness, highlighting the employee disengagement crisis many organizations are facing today.

 This highlights something crucial: job satisfaction deeply impacts our emotional and mental health.
 It's not just about individual happiness, though.
 The economic implications are enormous.